rfo909/CFT/README.md

 # --
 	file1=P(1)  # Expects File objects
 	file2=P(2)

-	file1.hash==file2.hash # boolean return value
+	# boolean return value
+	file1.hash==file2.hash
 /FilesMatch
 ```

-*Note* that the two ".hash" are function calls on the File objects received as parameters.
+*Note* that the two references ".hash" are function calls on the File objects received as parameters.

 Parantheses are optional when no arguments.